-The Debentures bear interest at a rate of 10% per annum, which is being added to the principal amount of the Debentures, except upon maturity, in which case accrued and unpaid interest is payable in cash.
-The entire principal of each Debenture, together with accrued and unpaid interest thereon, is due and payable on the earlier of the May 1, 2023 maturity date or the occurrence of a Change in Control as defined in the Kandy Purchase Agreement.
-Each Debenture is convertible, in whole or in part, at any time at the Company's option into that number of shares of AVCT common stock, calculated by dividing the principal amount being converted, together with all accrued and unpaid interest thereon, by the applicable conversion price, initially \$3.45.
-The Debentures are subject to mandatory redemption if the AVCT stock price is at or above \$6.00 per share for 40 trading days in any 60 consecutive trading day period, subject to the satisfaction of certain other conditions.
-The conversion price is subject to customary adjustments including, but not limited to, stock dividends, stock splits and reclassifications.
-At the Company's option, up to \$5.0 million of the Debentures may be redeemed by AVCT at par in the event AVCT raises at least \$50.0 million in its offering of AVCT Units.
-As of February 19, 2021, the stock price had traded above \$6.00 for 40 days within a 60 consecutive trading day period, and accordingly, the Debentures will be converted to shares of AVCT common stock upon the completion of customary regulatory filings by AVCT.
+The Debentures bore interest at a rate of 10% per annum, which was added to the principal amount of the Debentures.
+The entire principal amount of each Debenture, together with accrued and unpaid interest thereon, was due and payable on the earlier of the May 1, 2023 maturity date or the occurrence of a Change in Control as defined in the Kandy Purchase Agreement.
+Each Debenture was convertible, in whole or in part, at any time at the Company's option into that number of shares of AVCT common stock, calculated by dividing the principal amount being converted, together with all accrued and unpaid interest thereon, by the applicable conversion price, which initially was \$3.45 per share.
+The Debentures were subject to mandatory conversion if the AVCT stock price was at or above \$6.00 per share for 40 trading days in any 60 consecutive trading day period, subject to the satisfaction of certain other conditions.
+The conversion price was subject to customary adjustments including, but not limited to, stock dividends, stock splits and reclassifications.
+As of February 19, 2021, the stock price had traded above \$6.00 for 40 days within a 60 consecutive trading day period, and accordingly, on September 8, 2021 (the "Debenture Conversion Date"), upon the completion of customary regulatory filings by AVCT, the Debentures were converted into 13,700,421 shares of AVCT common stock (the "Debenture Shares").

-The Warrants are independent of the Debentures and entitle the Company to purchase 4,377,800 shares of AVCT common stock at an exercise price of \$0.01 per share.
+The Warrants were independent of the Debentures and entitle the Company to purchase 4,377,800 shares of AVCT common stock at an exercise price of \$0.01 per share.
 The Warrants expire on December 1, 2025, and were immediately exercisable on the Kandy Sale Date.

-The Company had not redeemed any of the Debentures or exercised any of the Warrants as of June 30, 2021.
-The Company was also subject to a lock-up provision which limited the Company's ability to sell any shares of AVCT common stock underlying the Debentures and the Warrants prior to June 1, 2021, except in certain transactions.
+The Company had not exercised any of the Warrants as of September 30, 2021.
+The Company was also subject to a lock-up provision which limited the Company's ability to sell any shares of the AVCT common stock underlying the Debentures and the Warrants prior to June 1, 2021 (the "Lock-Up Period"), except in certain transactions.